Creating the textbooks of the future

-PARI aims to help create informative and lively educational resources for students, teachers, schools, colleges and universities.
-Teaching and learning materials including textbooks will increasingly move online in the next few years.
+PARI aims to help create informative and lively stories on rural India for students, teachers, schools, colleges and universities.
+And for learners outside such formal institutions as well.
+We believe teaching and learning materials, including textbooks, will increasingly move online in the next few years.
 That's a process already on in some parts of the world.
 Done right, it could mean 'textbooks' or teaching material that can be added to, amended, updated or widened.
-As broadband access grows, it should also mean lower costs for many students, as PARI is a free-access-to-Public site.
+As broadband access grows, it should also mean lower costs for many students, as PARI is a free-access-to-public site.

-At PARI, we aim to add another element to that process: get students to participate in the creation of their own 'textbooks.'
-If a teacher or an institution wants to set up learning resources for a course or part of a course, we would work with them to create the course content.
-Say that's on rural labour or migrants or agriculture or artisans.
-We would try and involve the students of that teacher or institution in creating live material through field trips.
-So their videos, audio recordings, text articles could not only be fetching them marks or grades in the course, but also become part of a flexible and 'open textbook.'
+We have already added a vital element to this process: on PARI, students participate in the creation of their own textbooks.
+If a teacher or an institution wants to set up learning resources for a course or part of a course, we will work with them to create the course content.
+Let’s say that's on rural labour or migrants or agriculture or artisans – we will try and involve the students in creating living knowledge on their topics through field trips.

-There's another thing: each year countless students at innumerable institutions produce valuable output on India.
+There's another thing: each year, countless students produce valuable output on India.
 In the form of research papers, articles, videos, documentaries, magazines, photographs and more.
 Excellent though some of this material is, it mostly disappears into departmental libraries, exam paper cupboards or the uncharted cemeteries of cyberspace.
-But for institutions that link up with us, PARI offers a platform for that would preserve, even showcase, that output and make it accessible and easy to view from anywhere in the world.
-In turn, the knowledge that their work would be viewed by thousands across the globe, would be an incentive for students to raise the level and quality of their work.
+But for institutions that link up with us, PARI offers a platform that will preserve, even showcase, the best of that output and make it accessible and easy to view from anywhere in the world.
+In turn, knowing that their work can be viewed across the globe would be an incentive for students to raise the level and quality of their work.

-And there is also our "Resources" section where we aim to put up (in full text and not just via links), all official (and unofficial but credible) reports relating to Rural India.
-For instance, every one of the National Commission for Enterprises in the Unorganised Sector (NCEUS) reports; those of the Planning Commission and ministries, UN bodies and much more.
-Researchers will not have to surf multiple sites to access vital reports and studies from different sources.
+And in our Resources section, we aim to put up (in full text and not just via links), all official (and unofficial but credible) reports related to rural India.
+For instance, every report of the National Commission for Enterprises in the Unorganised Sector, reports of the Planning Commission (now NITI Aayog) and ministries, the United Nations and much more.
+Researchers will not have to surf multiple sites to access important documents and studies from different sources.